IntiQuan Boston QSP Workshop

 Registration required (scroll down)

 In the past two decades, quantitative systems pharmacology (QSP), a mechanistically oriented form of drug and disease modeling, has established itself as a powerful tool to quantitatively integrate data and knowledge.
 Its scope is to support the assessment of drug efficacy and safety problems in model-informed drug discovery and development.
-The impact of QSP in model-informed drug discovery and development continues to grow and is increasingly recognized within the pharmaceutical industry, from early stages in drug discover to late-stage development and life-cycle management, up to support of regulatory submission.
+The impact of QSP in model-informed drug discovery and development continues to grow and is increasingly recognized within the pharmaceutical industry, from early stages in drug discovery to late-stage development and life-cycle management, up to support of regulatory submission.

 Methodologically, QSP has not yet reached its full potential; it requires further maturation for definitions and standardization and communication of QSP models to enable the timely delivery of high‐quality, reproducible, fit‐for‐purpose results.
 Recently, an approach to a QSP workflow has been proposed, serving as a guide to data programmers and modeling scientists.
 This workflow covers the entire QSP data structuring and modeling process by providing a recipe with the ingredients needed for a QSP modeling activity to proceed.